2. Vision

 2.3 His focus is directed toward processes of perception, memory, time, and identity — toward how artistic images can become containers of experience, holding both the personal and the collective.

-2.4 Nick graduated from the St. Petersburg Academy of Arts, which provided a technical foundation, yet his independent practice quickly moved beyond academic frameworks toward experimental engagement with material and process.
+2.4 Nick graduated from the St. Petersburg Academy of Arts, which provided a technical foundation, yet his independent practice moved beyond academic frameworks toward experimental engagement with material and process.

 3. Practice